Thermostats for "slow" configurational modes: Configurational thermostat

 These conditions do not involve temperature but the thermalized forces acting in the system.
-All of them, as well as atheir combination, are candidates for simulating the deterministic analogue of the random force, chosen according to the problem under consideration.
+All of them, as well as a their combination, are candidates for simulating the deterministic analogue of the random force, chosen according to the problem under consideration.
 For example, in respect of the Peyrard-Bishop dynamical model of the DNA molecule \cite{mp04}, case (c) appears to be appropriate.
-The physical sense of the conditions above are the following.
-Case (a): the force acting on a particle in the system equals zero (static equilibrium of forces).
-Case (b): the static equilibrium of forces is not required but the total force acting on the system equals zero (stability of the system).
-Case (c): stability of the system in the direction $\mathbf{e}$.